wilson/xotiq/README.md

       * **`observe(p_node, duration)`:** Reads the resulting inference by measuring a node's time-averaged state after the network has settled.

 ### 3\.
 The Compiler Toolchain: From Language to Hardware

-The compiler translates a `xotiq` design into a "management regime" for a specific hardware target.
+The compiler translates an `xotiq` design into a "management regime" for a specific hardware target.
 The backend architecture is modular to support different stages of development.

   * **Simulation Backend -\> Verilog-AMS:** For high-fidelity, mixed-signal simulation.
 This backend models the actual analog physics of the components, allowing for accurate verification of the energy-based dynamics.
   * **Emulation Backend -\> SystemVerilog:** For purely digital emulation on standard FPGAs.
 This backend replaces the analog physics with a PRNG (e.g., an LFSR) and digital comparators, enabling rapid testing of the network's logic on hardware like the iCE40.